Igglybuff/freectl/README.md

 (Again, `freectl` is in active development.
 There **are** glaring bugs.)

-`freectl` is a handy tool for downloading Git repositories containing a lot of URLs (typically in the form of markdown lists, like awesome-lists) and making them searchable.
+`freectl` is a handy tool for downloading data sources containing a lot of URLs (like "awesome" lists) and making them searchable.

-It uses a very scrappy, home-grown markdown parser to extract URLs, titles/descriptions, and categories by looking for common patterns in markdown lists.
+It uses a very scrappy, semi-home-grown markdown link parser to extract URLs, titles/descriptions, and categories by looking for common patterns in markdown lists.
 This happens _while_ searching, so there is no indexing process - repositories are fuzzy-searched directly with a configurable query delay.
 This might not scale well if you add too many repositories!

 There is also a basic favouriting system.
 Favourites and settings are stored locally as JSON files in `~/.config/freectl/`.

 The frontend is (in theory) embedded into the Go binary, so it should be pretty portable.

+## Which data source types are supported?

+1. Most Git-hosted "awesome lists" (`freectl add https://github.com/Igglybuff/awesome-piracy --type git`)
+2. Reddit wikis (`freectl add https://old.reddit.com/r/Piracy/wiki/megathread/movies_and_tv --type reddit_wiki --name "/r/Piracy Movies & TV"`)

+### Handy trick

+1. Add a list-of-lists like [this one](https://github.com/sindresorhus/awesome)
+2. Search it for lists using the web UI
+3. Click the kebab menu next to a result
+4. Click "Add data source" to download it and make it searchable too :)

 ## Installation